Recro Pharma (NASDAQ:REPH) Rating Lowered to Hold at Zacks Investment Research

-Zacks Investment Research downgraded shares of Recro Pharma (NASDAQ:REPH) from a buy rating to a hold rating in a report published on Wednesday, Zacks.com reports.
-Zacks Investment Research currently has $3.25 price target on the specialty pharmaceutical company’s stock.
+Recro Pharma (NASDAQ:REPH) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Wednesday, Zacks.com reports.

 According to Zacks, “Recro Pharma, Inc. is a clinical stage specialty pharmaceutical company.
 It develops non-opioid therapeutics for the treatment of pain in the post-operative setting.
 The company is developing intranasal formulation of Dexmedetomidine (Dex) for the treatment of post-operative pain and cancer breakthrough pain; sublingual formulation of Dex for the treatment of chronic pain; and Fadolmidine (Fado), a product candidate to treat post-operative pain and neuropathic pain.
 Recro Pharma, Inc. is based in Malvern, Pennsylvania. “

-Separately, Craig Hallum started coverage on shares of Recro Pharma in a report on Monday, January 4th.
-They issued a buy rating on the stock.
+Separately, Craig Hallum initiated coverage on Recro Pharma in a research report on Monday, January 4th.
+They issued a “buy” rating on the stock.

-Recro Pharma (NASDAQ:REPH) last announced its quarterly earnings data on Monday, November 9th.
-The specialty pharmaceutical company reported ($0.09) earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.21) by $0.12.
-The firm had revenue of $19.29 million during the quarter, compared to analyst estimates of $17.50 million.
-On average, sell-side analysts predict that Recro Pharma will post -0.96 earnings per share for the current fiscal year.
+Recro Pharma (NASDAQ:REPH) last issued its earnings results on Monday, November 9th.
+The specialty pharmaceutical company reported ($0.09) EPS for the quarter, beating the Zacks’ consensus estimate of ($0.21) by $0.12.
+The firm had revenue of $19.29 million during the quarter, compared to analysts’ expectations of $17.50 million.
+As a group, sell-side analysts anticipate that Recro Pharma will post -0.96 earnings per share for the current year.

-In other news, major shareholder Scp Vitalife Partners (Israel) sold 18,830 shares of the firm’s stock in a transaction on Tuesday, December 22nd.
-The shares were sold at an average price of $3.17, for a total value of $59,691.10.
-Following the sale, the insider now directly owns 701,017 shares in the company, valued at approximately $2,222,223.89.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-23.10% of the stock is currently owned by company insiders.
+In other Recro Pharma news, major shareholder Scp Vitalife Partners (Israel) sold 18,830 shares of the company’s stock in a transaction that occurred on Tuesday, December 22nd.
+The stock was sold at an average price of $3.17, for a total value of $59,691.10.
+Following the sale, the insider now owns 701,017 shares in the company, valued at approximately $2,222,223.89.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Corporate insiders own 23.10% of the company’s stock.

 About Recro Pharma